 BOARD OF SELECTMEN

 The three-member Board of Selectmen (BoS) is the executive branch of Fairfield that recommends and approves town policies, goals, budgets, and board/commission appointments, among many other things.
 The BoS is headed by the First Selectman or Selectwoman, who is effectively the “mayor” of Fairfield and a full-time, salaried employee.
-The other two Selectmen or Selectwomen hold unsalaried, part-time positions.
+The other two Selectmen or Selectwomen hold part-time positions with nominal salaries.
 The town charter requires that there be “party balance” on this board – in other words, no more than two Selectpeople can be from the same political party.